IBM/SalesEnablement-VMware-L3/docs/Shared/Provisioning.md

 #
 # Pricing Plans

+!!! tip "On-Demand vs. Reserved"
     Two tiers of pricing plan are available for any VMware Solutions Shared virtual data center environment: on-demand or reserved.

 **On-demand** allocates virtual data center virtual CPU (vCPU) and RAM as needed.
 The amount of time that the allocation requires will depend upon the global demand (usage) of the virtual data center vCPU and RAM for the region in which it is deployed.
 Allocations of vCPU and RAM, therefore, are scalable and can be adjusted over time.
 The price is calculated hourly and it is based on the resource usage in the virtual data center.